pratikhopal/python/README.md

 If we have a time complexity of O(n^2+n), in that case the dominant value is n^2 here we can ignore/drop the less or non dominant term and consider the time complexity to be O(n^2).

+<h1>Logarithmic time complexity</h1>
+In algorithmic analysis, a time complexity of O(log n) is often referred to as "logarithmic time complexity."
+Algorithms with logarithmic time complexity are highly efficient because their running time increases very slowly as the input size, denoted by "n," grows.
+As "n" increases, the running time grows logarithmically rather than linearly or quadratically.

+Logarithmic time complexity is typically associated with algorithms that divide the input into smaller and smaller portions, commonly by employing a divide-and-conquer approach.
+Binary search is a classic example of an algorithm with O(log n) time complexity.
+In binary search, the input is repeatedly divided in half, and the algorithm quickly narrows down the search space to find the desired element.

+Logarithmic time complexity is much more desirable than linear (O(n)) or quadratic (O(n^2)) time complexities for large input sizes because it signifies efficient performance that doesn't significantly degrade as the input size grows.